Amanda Jantzen • May 31, 2025

 Why Is SEO Still Essential in an AI-Driven Search Landscape?

-A woman is taking a selfie with a tripod in the desert.
+A woman is taking a selfie with a tripod making content for her coaching business.

 Despite the rise of generative search engines, traditional search engines like Google still drive significant organic traffic.